rwslinkman/articles/online-farm-data.md

 You basically just code what it **does**, not necessarily **how** or **where**.
 A great example of this are *Cloud Functions*.

-Probably you have heard of AWS Lambda's, Google Cloud Function or Azure Functions.
+Probably you have heard of [AWS Lambdas](https://aws.amazon.com/lambda/), [Google Cloud Functions](https://cloud.google.com/functions) or [Azure Functions](https://azure.microsoft.com/en-gb/services/functions/).
 You specify a trigger and the cloud will execute your *function* to handle it.
 Triggers could be many things, amongst others:
 - HTTP requests